mpomento12/concentration/README.md

  If you would like to reset, please refresh the page.

- The game is over when sucessfully matched all 12 cards.
+ The game is over when you've sucessfully matched all 12 cards.

  Have Fun!!!